Workington

+Toponymy

+The place-name Workington is first attested in an Anglo-Saxon charter of 946, as Wurcingtun.
+It appears as Wirchingetona in about 1150, meaning "the town or settlement of Weorc or Wirc's people".
+The "Work" element is therefore derived from a person's name.

 History

-The area around Workington was long a producer of coal and steel.

 Between 79 and 122 CE, Roman forts, mile-forts and watchtowers were built along the Cumbrian coast, as defences against attacks by the Scoti of Ireland and the Caledonii, the most powerful tribe in what is now Scotland.
-The 16th-century Britannia, written by William Camden, describes ruins of these defences.
+The 16th century Britannia, written by William Camden, describes ruins of these defences.

 A Viking sword was discovered at Northside.
 This is seen to suggest there was a settlement at the river mouth.

-The place-name Workington is first attested in an Anglo-Saxon charter of 946, as Wurcingtun.
-It appears as Wirchingetona in about 1150, meaning "the town or settlement of Weorc or Wirc's people".
+St Michael's Church stands near the south bank of the Derwent.
+Parts of the building date back to the 12th century.
+Workington Hall, now in ruins, was built in the mid-14th century as a peel tower (fortified house) and subsequently extended over many years as the seat of the lord of the manor.

+The town developed as a port on the south bank of the Derwent.
+In the Industrial Revolution, the town became a centre for iron and steel production.
+The population in the 1841 census was 4,045 inhabitants.
+Workington railway station opened in 1845 on the Whitehaven Junction Railway.

 Several bridges were damaged or destroyed by the River Derwent during the 2009 Workington floods.

 Regeneration

 In 2006, Washington Square, a £50 million shopping centre and mixed-use complex, was opened to replace the run-down St John's Arcade, built in the 1960s and 1970s.
 In 2007, the Royal Institution of Chartered Surveyors named Washington Square the "best commercial project" in North West England.

 Works of public art installed in the town centre include: